Wafelack/genlog/README.md

 genlog
 ======

-A fully POSIX changelog generator written in bash.
+A fully POSIX changelog generator written in bash for repository following the commit rule `<scope>: <description>`.

 Installation
 ------------